 "Let me tell you about my boat"

-Lauren LA 35 was designed by DI Henning Laurén 1971 in Parais
+LA 35 is designed by Henning Laurén 1971 at Parainen

 How does Simma differ from other Laurens?

-Although fiberglass boats are made with a mold, Simma's deck is not made with a mold.
-Simma's deck is unlike the vertical-cabin Laurens, it is streamlined like in racing boats and completely covered with teak.
+Lauren LA 35 boats have been made in Parainen a 30 boat series.
+S/Y Simma is a unique boat distinguishing from this series with a streamlined deck.
+Although fiberglass boats are made with mold but Simma's deck is not made with mold.
+Unlike vertical Lauren's decks, Simma's deck is streamlined as in racing boats and is completely covered with a teak.

 There are many Laurens, but only one Simma.